Limonene Terpene Effects, Benefits, and Uses

 Cannabis plants, strains, or products rich in limonene tend to have a hint of lemon scent.
 However, this is not constant with all, as some may possess different citrus aromas that are hard to define.
 Still, others may not have any citrus scent at all.
 It just depends!

 There are many medicinal benefits associated with limonene, which arguably, makes it one of the most preferred choices in the medical marijuana industry.
-Some of the benefits include:
+Some of the limonene benefits and uses include:

 Anti-Inflammatory and Antioxidant Properties

-Through stringent research, limonene appears to be potent in the reduction of inflammation and chronic inflammation.
-Also, various studies in different settings have shown that limonene exhibits antioxidant effects and could be applied in curtailing the impact of oxidation-induced DNA damage.
+Through stringent research, limonene appears to be potent in reducing inflammation and chronic inflammation.
+Also, various studies in different settings have shown that limonene, exhibits antioxidant effects and could be applied to curtail the impact of oxidation-induced DNA damage.
 On a general note, terpenes — limonene included — have shown a significant indication of possessing antioxidant and anti-inflammatory properties.

 Anti-Anxiety and Antidepressant Properties

 In the medical marijuana community, limonene-dominant cannabis strains have been touted by dispensaries and consumers as having antidepressant and anti-anxiety properties, which can help lift mood and alleviate stress levels.
-Other studies further support this theory, as they demonstrate limonene’s potential to boost spirits through the active interaction of the brain’s serotonin system.
+Other studies further support this theory, demonstrating limonene’s potential to boost spirits through the active interaction of the brain’s serotonin system.

 Antiplasmodial Properties